jmoneill15/LoopFactory/egdd_template.md

 ## Learning Domains

-*Briefly list any and all of the disciplines and learning domains for this subject.*
+*Any and all of the disciplines and learning domains for this subject.*

 ## Target Audiences